ssaurav07/teams-clone/README.md

 <img src="https://www.dropbox.com/s/tjvrscmopyyydpe/Screenshot%20%2823%29.png?dl=0&raw=1">
 </p><br>

 **Sprint 5** : This was the last sprint I had in the development phase.
-I was close to the delivery date so I basically took feedbacks from mentors other people around me on the UI of my product and then improved the UI of my app to a great extent.
+I was close to the delivery date so I basically took feedbacks from mentors and other people around me on the UI of my product and then improved the UI of my app to a great extent.
 This added beauty to my product and made it delivery ready as well.
 <p align="center">
 <img src="https://www.dropbox.com/s/032y7mxxdbaifj7/Screenshot%20%2824%29.png?dl=0&raw=1">
 </p><br>